studiorack/iem-plugin-suite/README.md

 Instead of building each plug-in seperately, you can also use the provided shell-scripts to start a batch processing.
 However, the .jucer projects have to opened and saved first, to create the exporters.
 For Windows: the 'Developer Command Prompt' has to execute the win_compileAll.bat script.

+## Known issues
+- On Linux: RoomEncoder and DualDelay might only build successfully if using JUCE from their develop branch: https://github.com/WeAreROLI/JUCE/tree/develop